SFA has shutout the opposition in 11 of 14 matches.

 Former Nebraska assistant joins Crittenden, Tarrant

 Entering his second year as the head coach of the storied women's soccer program, Wally Crittenden has excitement and high expectations to continue building on a historic first season.
-In his first year at the helm, the Ladyjacks matched or broke 13 different program records while on their way to winning the 2013 Southland Conference Championship for the 3rdconsecutive year as well as Crittenden being named the 2013 Southland Conference Coach of the Year.
+In his first year at the helm, the Ladyjacks matched or broke 13 different program records while on their way to winning the 2013 Southland Conference Championship, for the third consecutive year, as well as Crittenden being named the 2013 SLC Coach of the Year.

-In 2013, Crittenden amassed a 16-3-3 (.795 win percentage) record as a head coach and during that stretch, won the 2013 Southland Conference Championship, was ranked as high as 4thin the Region and received votes for the first time in program history for the NSCAA National Top 25 poll, set the program record for most shutouts in a season (14), set the best seven-game start in program history, matched the program high season win total of 15 games, completed the first undefeated season on the road (8-0-2), finished 10th in the countryin goals against average (.520), and finished ninthin the country in shutout percentage (.636).
-Crittenden also saw nine players recognized by the Southland Conference on either the firstteam, second team, or honorable mentions for league play and four players named to the Southland Conference All-Tournament Team.
-Following the historic 2013 season, the awards continued as three Ladyjacks were named to the2013 National Soccer Coaches Association of America (NSCAA)/Continental Tire All-Central Region second teamand the entire squad earned the 2013 NSCAA Team Academic Award.
+In 2013, Crittenden amassed a 16-3-3 (.795 win percentage) record as a head coach and during that stretch, won the 2013 SLC title, was ranked as high as fourth in the region and received votes for the first time in program history for the National Soccer Coaches Association of America (NSCAA) National Top 25 poll, set the program record for most shutouts in a season (14), set the best seven-game start in program history, matched the program-best with 15 wins in the regular season, completed the first undefeated season on the road (8-0-2), finished 10th in the country in goals against average (.520), and finished ninth in the country in shutout percentage (.636).
+Crittenden also saw nine players recognized by the Southland on either the first team, second team, or honorable mentions for league play and four players named to the SLC All-Tournament Team.
+Following the historic 2013 season, the awards continued as three Ladyjacks were named to the 2013 NSCAA/Continental Tire All-Central Region second team and the entire squad earned the 2013 NSCAA Team Academic Award.

 Prior to his move to the Lone Star State, Crittenden made coaching stops at University of Nebraska (2007-2009 seasons) and the University of Oklahoma (2005 and 2006 seasons).
-During his time in Norman, Okla., Crittenden made a name for himself as defensive-minded coach.
-The Sooners set program records for fewest goals against, lowest goals against average, and most shutouts by a goalkeeper.
+During his time in Norman, Oklahoma, Crittenden made a name for himself as defensive-minded coach.
+The Sooners set program records for fewest goals against, lowest goals-against average, and most shutouts by a goalkeeper.
 Before his time at Oklahoma, Crittenden was the head girl's soccer coach and English teacher at Pasadena Memorial High School in Pasadena, Texas (2003-2005).
-Wally began his collegiate coaching career as an assistant coach on the men's soccer team at Lynn University (2002).
+Crittenden began his collegiate coaching career as an assistant coach on the men's soccer team at Lynn University (2002).

 Crittenden also serves on the coaching and instructor staffs for the South Texas Youth Soccer Association (STYSA), the USYSA Region III Olympic Development Program - Regional Staff, and the ECNL-PDP staff.

-Crittenden is an active member in the USSF (United States Soccer Federation), where he has earned a USSF "B" License and a National Goalkeeper Certificate.
-He is also an active member of the NSCAA (National Soccer Coaches Association), where he has earned the NSCAA National Goalkeeper Certificate.
+Crittenden is an active member in the United States Soccer Federation (USSF), where he has earned a USSF "B" License and a National Goalkeeper Certificate.
+He is also an active member of the NSCAA, where he has earned the NSCAA National Goalkeeper Certificate.